Patterson River Secondary College: 2005 student-teacher incident

-2020 Announcement of School Upgrades
+2020 announcement of school upgrades

 On 20 May 2020, the state government announced $7.2 million worth of upgrades.
 Facilities such as new economics, and science rooms will be a part of these additions.
 Work began in the second half of 2020.

-2021 Website Update

-On 11 March 2021, Patterson River launched their refurbished website.

-2021 Fallen Tree Incident
+2021 fallen tree incident

 On 8 June 2021, strong winds hit Melbourne, causing damage.
 At Patterson River, a large tree managed to get uprooted, falling onto the year 7 courtyard, preventing people from walking through it.
 The tree was log bucked, and left adjacent to the footpath.

-School Partnerships
+School partnerships

 Patterson River has a partnership with Monash University as well as a sister school in Lorch, Germany, called Schaffersfeld Schule, where annual exchange programs are held with the German students of PRSC.

 Facilities

 Patterson River Secondary College's facilities include: